shaikh-liyakat/InternIntelligence_Cybersec_Task/README.md

 # Given / Provided Details & Instruction

-Task : Perform a penetration test on a web application to identify and exploit vulnerabilities.
+Task : Perform a penetration test on a web application to identify and exploit vulnerabilities .

 Details:
 Scope: Choose a target web application (or use a vulnerable application environment such as OWASP Juice